 Not much compares to the scent of a pine Christmas tree wafting through the house – even when you have to sweep up the needles every time you, the dog and your guests brush past.

-Christmas trees are essentially a crop that we harvest.
+The good news is Christmas trees are essentially a crop that we harvest.
 A six-foot tree typically takes about nine years to grow, during which time they provide a habitat for wildlife, consume carbon dioxide and create oxygen – so they are generally carbon positive.
 Good.

 You don’t need to worry about deforestation when buying a real tree.
 Most Christmas trees are a horticultural crop, so growers do not fell them from pre-existing forests.
 Very good.

-And now for the bad.
-Sorry.
-The issues come with the transportation and then disposal.
+The more every day issues, though, come with transportation and then disposal.
 We buy around seven million trees in the UK each year.
-Once the Christmas season is over, we send a huge number to landfill.
+Then, once the Christmas season is over, we send a huge number to landfill.
 Here, they take years to decompose and release methane, which experts say have 25 times the potency of carbon dioxide.

-The most eco-friendly way to get a real Christmas tree is to buy a potted one that can replanted year after year, as locally as possible to reduce the carbon footprint.
+The best option, is to buy a potted Christmas tree that can be replanted year-after-year, as locally as possible to reduce the carbon footprint.

-Forest Stewardship Council Certified trees are some of the responsibly-managed trees and often minimise pesticide use.
+Also, Forest Stewardship Council Certified trees are some of the responsibly-managed trees and often minimise pesticide use.